 Students should be involved in exploration of the concepts and topics through reading of the text and outside material, giving presentations to classmates, through computer work, and solving problems in individual and group settings.
 Students will be asked to engage in the dialogue of problem solving, and to help their classmates understand the content of the course.
-Learning to leverage both an algebraic and geometric understanding of the material is a major goal for the course.
+Learning to write and speak in clear and precise mathematical language is a major goal throughout this course.